 Repeat for all Sample Value categories.
 In this example there are only two, but it is possible to set up a project with more than two attribute categories.

-When all the Sample Values (attributes) of all the sample points of your current plot are classified, click on SAVE ASSIGNMENTS.
+When all the Sample Values (attributes) of all the sample points of your current plot are classified, click on SAVE.
 This button is active, appears blue, only when all the points have been labeled.

 A pop-up window shows up confirming that the assignments were saved in the database.